 Chapel Hill is already known as a bike-friendly town.
 Now, the League of American Bicyclists has designated the town as a Silver-Level “Bicycle Friendly Community.”

-The Bicycle Friendly Community program helps communities across the country learn how to become bicycle friendly and offers examples from communities large and small across the country who have successfully built bicycling into their city plans.
+The Bicycle Friendly Community program helps communities across the country learn how to become bicycle friendly and offers examples from communities large and small across the country who have successfully built bicycling into their city

 The award is presented only to communities with remarkable commitments to bicycling.
 The decision involved careful review of an application and consultation with local cyclists.
 There are four levels of the award – platinum, gold, silver, and bronze.
-Chapel Hill’s designation of bronze is valid for four years and will then need to be renewed.
+Chapel Hill’s 2019 designation of silver is valid for four years and will then need to be renewed.
 Other Bicycle Friendly Communities in North Carolina are Carrboro, Durham, Cary, Charlotte, Davidson and Greensboro.